viktormus/BallSortPuzzleSolver/README.md

 - 380 lines of code

 NOTE!
 There are also variations of the basic rules that I outlined above.
 For example, there could be (x * n) balls of the same color, in which case more than one tube would beed to be filled with that color.
 Or there could be any number of same-colored balls, and the only goal is to separate them from other colors.
 Also, apparenlty, the official rule of this puzzle states that you can only move a ball on top of a same-colored ball (& if the tube has free space).
 I learned this late, which is why this rule is not implemented in my solver.

+--- Change history ---

+2022.1.18: The solver now saves a move sequence, so that it can be compared to other solvers' move sequences